 There are no designated natural, recreational, scenic areas, or wildlife refuges within or adjacent to the LNG Facility site.
-The recreational areas closest to the LNG Facility include the Intracoastal Park

-(about 1.3 miles southwest) and Calcasieu Point Landing (about 1.4 miles east) that is associated with use of the Calcasieu River and Calcasieu Lake for boating, fishing, and birding.
+The recreational areas closest to the LNG Facility include the Intracoastal Park (about 1.3 miles southwest) and Calcasieu Point Landing (about 1.4 miles east) that is associated with use of the Calcasieu River and Calcasieu Lake for boating, fishing, and birding.
 Portions of two NWRs are near the Calcasieu Ship Channel and offer a variety of recreational activities.
 The Sabine NWR is 8 miles south of Hackberry, Louisiana, and the refuge extends to the ship channel between river miles 9 and 12.
 The East Cove Unit of the Cameron Prairie NWR extends along a portion of the southeastern shore of Calcasieu Lake.
 The Cameron Prairie NWR is distant from the Calcasieu Ship Channel, and there is a strip of land on the eastern side of the channel that blocks views from the refuge.

 Construction and operation of the LNG Facility would increase the number of vessels using the Calcasieu Ship Channel.
 LNG carriers are required by USCG regulations (33 CFR 165.805) to maintain a moving security zone two miles ahead and one mile behind from channel edge to channel edge.
 These regulations prohibit vessel traffic within the security zone, except moored vessels or vessels within a designated anchorage area.
 Users of the NWRs, recreational areas adjacent to the channel, and boat slips associated with the Driftwood Community would be subject to channel closure during passage of the LNG carriers (approximately 20-25 minutes at a typical speed of 8 knots) and during maneuvering in the turning basin (approximately one hour).
-Based on one LNG carrier per day and channel closure duration of 20-25 minutes at locations outside the turning basin, the impact on recreational boating would not be significant.
-The Creole Nature Trail All-American Road includes the portion of Highway 27 that extends from Sulphur to the Gulf Coast, including the highway near the LNG Facility.
-During construction of the LNG Facility, there would be a substantial increase in traffic on Highway 27 between Sulphur and the Project site, potentially causing impacts on access for the Creole Nature Trail All-American Road.
-We conclude the impacts of construction and operation of the LNG Facility on the Creole Nature Trail All-American Road would be minor to moderate with implementation of Driftwood's Traffic Management Plan and the Driftwood Plan and Procedures.
+Based on one LNG carrier per day, the impact on recreational boating would be minor to moderate.
+The Creole Nature Trail includes the portion of LA-27 that extends from Sulphur to the Gulf Coast, including the highway near the LNG Facility.
+During construction of the LNG Facility, there would be a substantial increase in traffic on LA-27 between Sulphur and the Project site, potentially causing impacts on access for the Creole Nature Trail.
+We conclude the impacts of construction and operation of the LNG Facility on the Creole Nature Trail would be minor to moderate with implementation of Driftwood's Traffic Management Plan and the Driftwood Plan and Driftwood Procedures.

+The pipeline would not be within 0.5 mile of NWRs or state wildlife refuges and not within 0.25 mile of federally managed public lands (national historic landmarks, national forests, national parks, national recreational trails, national wild and scenic rivers, NWRs, Indian lands, and wilderness areas), state-managed historic sites, nor state parks.
 One state-managed Scenic River, the Calcasieu River, would be crossed by the Pipeline near MP 37.5 using the HDD construction method.
 DWPL would set the HDD entry and exit workspaces back at least 400 feet from the edge of the waterbody, and visual and noise impacts would be minimal and temporary.